AresMUSH/aresmush/plugins/idle/help/en/idle_sweep.md

     Roster - Put them on the roster.
     Warn - Notify them they're in danger of idling out.
 This is the default for approved characters.

 > **Tip:** We recommend that you **not** destroy idled-out players once they've been approved.
 They're part of the IC world.
-They might come back, and allowing their name to be re-used could mess up the game wiki references.
-Database space should not be an issue unless your game is ginormous.
-(If it becomes a problem, you can always purge people at that point.)
+They might come back, and allowing their name to be re-used can cause confusion.
+Database space should really not be an issue.
+You could have thousands of PCs and barely make a dent in disk space on modern servers.

 `idle/start` - Builds up a list of idle players.
 `idle` - Review everyone's actions.